torreyr/reliable-dp/README.md

    How to repond to the events at the sender and receiver side?
    How to ensure reliable data transfer?

-Only support one flag at a time.
-TODO (?): Have an extra field in the header for if the packet is a resent packet.
-TODO:
- - event type in log message

 Send 10(WINDOW_SIZE) packets, drop any that are out of order, ACK the highest one we have, send the next 10.
 Sequence numbers are packet numbers with an offset.
 Not the next byte that it's expecting.
 The next packet it's expecting.